-LDSP 2001 Communication Skills (1)
+LDSP 2001 Communication Skills (1) - PELP students only

 Methods of communication (verbal, non-verbal, and written), barriers to communication, perceptions, styles of communication, conflict prevention and resolution, and skills for leading an effective meeting.
 The course will include theory and application of ideas presented in a variety of didactic and experiential activities.